irfanhakim-as/homelab-wiki/topics/domain.md

 ---

-## Buying a Domain
+## Acquiring a Domain

 ### Description

-This details how to purchase a domain name from a domain name registrar.
+This details how to acquire a domain name from a domain name registrar.

 ### References